nhsengland/privfp-experiments/docs/background/experiment-1point0.md

 ]
 ```

-In both `Llama 3` and `3.1`, we find that `GliNER` was unable to extract any emails, but examples of genders and  phone numbers.
+In both `Llama 3` and `3.1`, we find that `GLiNER` was unable to extract any emails, but examples of genders and  phone numbers.
 Interestingly, the counts for the original entities, such as 'NHS Number' have fallen when additional entities were added (see plot below).
 For example, it may be that some NHS numbers were mistaken as phone numbers.

 ![Bar Chart showing the number of entities extracted](../assets/images/experiment_1_extracted_entities_ext.png)